BryceDeso/TextBased-Battle/AssessmentDoc.md

     Name: HealPlayer(Player, int)
     Type: int
-    Description: When used, it will a player by an item's healthBoost.
+    Description: When used, it will give a player health by adding the player's health by an item's healthBoost.

     Name: EquipItem(Player, int)
     Type: void